renra/project-consistency/nix/README.md

 ## Advantages

 * Everything happens without isolation, nix only manipulates the `PATH`
+* Very simple functionality

 ## Disadvantages

 * Installing older versions sucks
+* Lack of isolation may be a problem

 ## Score